Welcome to today's edition of the Rush 24-7 podcast.

 Gorbachev remarks, I came Tuesday, online newspaper said that Crimea's vote offered residents the freedom of choice and showed that people really do want to return to Russia.

-Gorbachev added that the referendum set an example for people in Russian-speaking Eastern Ukraine who also should decide their fate.
+Gorbachev added that the referendum set an example for people in Russian-speaking eastern Ukraine who also should decide their fate.

-So the hero of the left, a guy that the left thinks would be cozying up to our president, Obama, a man who single-handedly, in their view, ended the Cold War.
+So the hero of the left, a guy that the left thinks would be cozying up to our president, Obama, a man who single-handedly, in their view, ended the Cold War, that Gorbachev has signed on with Vladimir Putin.

 Share that with you as the program unfolds.